MagicFoundation/Alcinoe/README.md

 offer for example http://www.turbococoa.com/ (but this option is also a good alternative in some way, it's up to you to decide)

-In Delphi (berlin) their is already IOS platform control that was quite well implemented but close to none android platform control and so I start to build native android/iOS controls like TEdit/TMemo.
-These control work mostly like some windows that are placed on The top of the form (so off course no z-order with FireMonkey control)

 <p align="left">
   <img src="https://github.com/MagicFoundation/Alcinoe/blob/master/References/DocImages/img-20.png?raw=true" alt="Drawing" width="240" style="width:240px;"/>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;